The Sundown Counties of Georgia

 Since 1909, over 200 anti-lynching bills were introduced that failed to pass.
 However, in 2022, an anti-lynching bill, largely in response to the latest outrage over the murder of George Floyd, passed in the Senate and House of Representatives.

-Perhaps the best example of a Sundown County is Forsyth County.
+Perhaps the best local example of a Sundown County was Forsyth County.
 In 1912, several blacks were lynched and hung in front of much of the county, with some sources claiming at least 5,000 attendees.
 Shortly after, night riders drove off all of Forsyth County's African Americans.
 This violence spilled over into Dawson, Cherokee, and other nearby counties.

 In Cherokee County, the arsons of the Coggins farms on December 5th, 1915* resulted in the loss of 160 livestock and sixteen-thousand bushels of corn, hay, and numerous farm implements.
 Coggins employed a great number of African American workers.